quixai/car-data-model/README.md

 input_topic.start_reading()  # initiate read
 ```

-In this case we will create for each incoming stream one output stream with result of our function.
-We also atach new stream as child of input stream to persist data lineage.
+In this case, we will create for each incoming stream one output stream with the result of our function.
+We also attach the new stream as a child of the input stream to persist data lineage.

 ```python
 # Create a new stream to output data